by James TownsendOne of our most popular InfoStrat solutions is

 User stories are descriptions of a process from the point of view of a user role.
 They do not include technical details of the implementation but they capture business rules and data elements that are tracked for a specific scenario.

-To create user stories for Dynamics 365 for Government Contractors, first identify how many capture processes you follow.
+To create user stories for GovCon CRM, first identify how many capture processes you follow.
 Do different programs have distinct business processes or track different data?
 If they use the same processes and data, you can create fewer user stories.
-Often our clients have some variation among programs which change the ways that they interact with grantees.
+Often our clients have some variation among types of opportunities which affect the business process flow.

 Here are some user stories that you are likely to need: